 Licensed for 70 inpatient beds and with more than 80 outpatient specialty clinics, Kennedy Krieger serves as a training and research center for hundreds of healthcare providers, including physicians, psychologists and allied health professionals.
 We take an interdisciplinary team approach to diagnosing and treating complex neurological disorders and neurodevelopmental disabilities.

-Employment at Kennedy Krieger Institute is contingent upon being vaccinated for COVID-19.
+Employment at Kennedy Krieger is contingent upon being vaccinated for COVID-19.
 Documentation will be required.
-Requests for a religious or medical exemption, pregnancy or intent to become pregnant may be granted.
+Requests for a religious or medical exemption, or due to pregnancy or an intent to become pregnant, may be granted.
 Requests for such exemptions must be submitted through the appropriate channels.

 Administrative Structure:

+Dr. Shelley McDermott is the director of training for the child clinical psychology postdoctoral fellowship, which is based in CNaP.
 Drs.
-Shelley McDermott and Alison Pritchard are the co-directors of Training for the postdoctoral residency program in child clinical psychology.
-The postdoctoral program is based in the Center for Neuropsychological and Psychological Assessment (CNaP).
-Drs.
-Cynthia Salorio and Alison Prichard are the center’s co-directors.
+Cynthia Salorio and Alison Pritchard are CNaP’s co-directors.
 Dr. Lisa Jacobson is the director of research.
-Dr. Beth Slomine serves as the senior psychologist and oversees psychology training in CNaP, Center for Autism Services, Science and Innovation (CASSI™), Center for Developmental Behavioral Health and the Center for Child and Family Traumatic Stress.
-Dr. Miya Asato is the vice president of training and directs the Institute’s LEND program, which provides graduate level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.
+Dr. Beth Slomine serves as the senior psychologist and oversees psychology training throughout the Institute.
+Dr. Miya Asato is the vice president of training and directs the Institute’s nationally recognized LEND program, which provides graduate-level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.

-All training supervisors in the child clinical psychology postdoctoral training program have extensive clinical experience in child clinical psychology and developmental disabilities.
+All training supervisors for the child clinical psychology postdoctoral fellowship have extensive clinical experience in child clinical psychology and developmental disabilities.
 Several core training supervisors hold academic faculty appointments through the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Fostering Leadership: